 Please see the UTD Testing Center Website for more information and the hours of operation.
 Any electronic devices and personal items are not allowed in the testing center unless permitted by the instructor (lockers are available for testing center purposes).
-Students need to make a reservation to take tests within the Testing Center.
-To see the test day and times for your particular OPRE 6301 section, refer to the Academic Calendar with this syllabus on page 6.
+Students need to make a reservation to take a test within the Testing Center.
+If you do not make a seat reservation, you will not be eligible for a makeup for any reason.
+To see the test day and times for your particular OPRE 6301 section, refer to the Academic Calendar with this syllabus on page 7.
 The UTD Testing Center is located at the McDermott Library basement (Room MC 1.304).
 When you arrive to take your exam, you will sign in with your Comet Card (or a photo ID and UTD ID number if you do not have a Comet Card).